<> <> <> <>

 The good news is, if you're not so keen on the widow's peak hair, there are plenty of hairstyles that help disguise your hairline.

-Or, for those who might be beginning to notice loss around the hairline, there are easy to access and effective treatment options offered by Pilot that target hair growth and prevent further hair loss available to you today.
+Or, for those who might be beginning to notice loss around the hairline, there are easy-to-access and effective treatment options offered by Pilot.
+Let's get into it.

 What is a widow's peak hairline?